 The porters will carry your main bag up to a maximum weight of 15 kgs and cater for all the group needs, including assisting you if you need to go back down the valley.
 Unless specifically tenting, all accommodation is in lodges or teahouses which are very well equipped, warm and sociable.

-All our guides are given guide training in Nepal paid for by the company and have all been on many climbs to high altitude with Gavin Bate and been given extensive training in managing foreign clients safely and dealing with the expectations of paying clients.
+All our Sherpa guides on Island Peak are given guide training in Nepal and have all been on many climbs to high altitude and been given extensive training in managing foreign clients safely and dealing with the expectations of paying clients.

-We offer an inclusive package.
-We don't ask for land payments.
-We INCLUDE all of your meals on the trek, we include accommodation for the entire itinerary, we include your flight transfers and a full itinerary allowing plenty of time to safely acclimatise, enjoy and explore your surroundings.
+We offer an inclusive package which include all of your meals on the trek and accommodation for the entire itinerary, flight transfers and plenty of time to safely acclimatise, enjoy and explore your surroundings.

 You can speak directly with Gavin Bate about your proposed climb of Island Peak and have the benefit of somebody who has climbed the mountain many times and who will come to visit a group if necessary and go through the whole expedition from start to finish.
 In the office you will find friendly and knowledgeable staff who will give you the time to discuss through all your preferences and questions.

 Our company is properly insured and financially protected, so that your money is safe and you know you are dealing with a tour operator that is correctly set up to manage and run trips like this.

 Choose a date from the drop down box below and pay only £250 deposit to secure your place when you book now.